divijghose/firedrake/Firedrake-meeting-2024-01-10.md

 RNH put raw code in test and put that in manual.

-DH: Sphinx already has feature that allows us to use tags for inclusion; see sphinx-doc.
+DH: Sphinx already has feature that allows us to use tags for inclusion; see [issue](https://github.com/firedrakeproject/firedrake/issues/3316)

 ## UZ: ngsPETSc Netgen hierarchy